shreyabiradar07/Minionese/README.md

 # Minionese
-A simple translator from English to Minionese.
+A simple translator from English to Minionese, dedicated to all the Minion fans🍌.